PBrdng/LearningAlgebraicVarieties.jl/README.md

 * `τ` is the tolerance value.

 ## Persistent homology
 For computing barcodes in persistent homology we use the package [Eirene](https://github.com/Eetion/Eirene.jl).
 Until it has become an official package `LearningAlgebraicVarieties` contains the full source of `Eirene`.
 In future versions we will import the official `Eirene` package.
 We provide the `barcode_plot` functions that takes as input a dictionary `C` computed with the `eirene()` function.
-For details, see the [online documentation](http://gregoryhenselman.org/eirene/documentation.html).
+For details, see `Eirene`'s [online documentation](http://gregoryhenselman.org/eirene/documentation.html).

 For example,
 ```julia